RubixML/ML/CONTRIBUTING.md

 > **Note:** Be sure to seed the random number generator with a known constant in your tests to make them deterministic.

 ## Coding Style
 Rubix ML follows the PSR-2 coding style with additional rules to keep the codebase clean and reduce cognitive load for our developers.
-A consistent codebase allows for quicker debugging and generally a more pleasant developer experience (DX).
+A consistent codebase allows for quicker debugging and generally a more pleasant developer experience.

 To run the style checker:
 ```sh